angeliferreira/environment/README.md

 }
 ```

+#### Environment per method
-The second use you have to pass as parameter the Environment class and the Environment method, structure Environment per method.
+You only have to pass as parameter the Environment class and the Environment method.

 Its use in a test case would be as follows: